-- How is the agricultural sector structured? - What product types are available for donation throughout the supply chain? - What quantities are available? - What special handling, processing, logistics issues relate to potential donateable product
+- How is the grocery products industry structured? - How is the agricultural sector structured? - What product types are available for donation throughout the supply chain? - What quantities are available? - What special handling, processing, logistics issues relate to potential donate-able product